alkampfergit/personal-blog/codewrecks/content/post/old/2008/11/validate-html-input-with-linq2xml.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-In Default2.Aspx there is a simple solution to mitigate this problem, trying to remove all node that are not &lt;b&gt;, but with this solution if a user enter â€œthis is a &lt;b&gt;good comment&lt;/b&gt; with &lt;i&gt;italic text&lt;/i&gt;â€œ, we have a big problem, the part in the &lt;i&gt;&lt;/i&gt; tag gets completely removed.
+In Default2.Aspx there is a simple solution to mitigate this problem, trying to remove all node that are not &lt;b&gt;, but with this solution if a user enter *this is a &lt;b&gt;good comment&lt;/b&gt; with &lt;i&gt;italic text&lt;/i&gt;*, we have a big problem, the part in the &lt;i&gt;&lt;/i&gt; tag gets completely removed.
 Moreover if some hacker gets a way to change your storage file, or can insert some data in database you still have problem.
 A better solution was showed in Default3.aspx.
 Since I consider data in the file as *untrusted input* because it is under direct control of the user I need to sanitize the comment before I can render text to the user.
 The goal is having a SanitizeComment function that gets a html fragment as input and return a new fragment with all tags removed, except those that are permitted.

 {{< highlight xml "linenos=table,linenostart=1" >}}
  1 private String SanitizeComment(String commentText)